SASHANK-REDDY2004/Hospital_management/README.md

 ---

 ## 🔑 Menu Options
 When you run the program, you will see:
+Hospital Management System

+1.Register Patient
+2.Assign Doctor
+3.Schedule Appointment
+4.Generate Bill
+5.View All Patients
+6.View Doctor Schedules
+7.View Patient Schedules
+8.Exit